cwcyau/foai-cdt/course.md

 ### Fundamentals of AI 1

-This is a two week module designed to provide a rapid introduction to key topics in artificial intelligence.
+This is a two week module designed to provide a rapid introduction to key or under-studied topics in artificial intelligence.
+In 2025/26, this will include:

+- Learning Theory
+- Bayesian Statistics
+- Reinforcement Learning
+- Diffusion Models
+- Time-to-event modelling

-- Fundamentals of AI 2
+### Fundamentals of AI 2

 - Emerging AI